Urdinarrain

-The original small settlement was populated by many newcomers, mainly European immigrants, after the arrival of the railway line on 23 September 1890.
+The original small settlement was populated by numerous newcomers, mostly European immigrants, after the arrival of the railway line on 23 September 1890.
 It was declared a first-category municipality on 21 August 1942.
-The current name of the city is an homage to General Manuel Antonio Urdinarrain (1801–1868), who fought alongside local caudillos Francisco Ramírez and Justo José de Urquiza.
+The current name of the city is a homage to General Manuel Antonio Urdinarrain (1801–1868), who fought alongside local caudillos Francisco Ramírez and Justo José de Urquiza.